-The Elders are honored to introduce you to the candidate for Lead Pastor, Pastor Benjamin Overby.
+The Elders are honored to introduce you to our new Lead Pastor, Pastor Benjamin Overby.

 Pastor Overby has a BA in Speech Communication and Biblical Studies from Ouachita Baptist University and a MA in Cross Cultural Studies from Dallas Theological Seminary.
 While he has been in ministry for over 20 years, for the past seven years, Pastor Overby has served as the lead pastor of Brentwood Bible Church in Austin, Texas.